Personal accident cover for car insurance explained

 However, a personal injury lump sum could help with other expenses, such as sophisticated prosthetics if you lose a limb or adaptations to your home if you become a wheelchair user, for example.

-Top tip:If you’re concerned about broader risks to you or your family’s health, wellbeing and finances as a result of sickness or disease, it’s worth considering other kinds of personal protection policies, such as critical illness cover or accident, sickness and unemployment insurance. |
+Top tip:If you’re concerned about broader risks to you or your family’s health, wellbeing and finances as a result of sickness or disease, you may want to look into other kinds of personal protection policies, like critical illness cover or accident, sickness and unemployment insurance. |

 Do I get personal accident cover with my car insurance?